Adding an anchor link

 - Make sure each anchor ID is unique within your email

-When anchor links work well
+When to use anchor links

-Anchor links can be really helpful for:
+Anchor links work well for:

 - Long newsletters with multiple articles or sections